frederic-perez/AmE-dictionary/data/dictionary.md

 __cocoon__ _n_
 __coda__ _n_ :two::hammer: _The novel ends with a wordless coda._
 __coddled__ _v_ :three::hammer: _A coddled creature._
+__code of silence__ _idiom_ The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor.
 __codify__ _v_ _Such a freeze would codify the advantage extreme forces have gained._
 __coerce__ _v_
 __coerced__